-The Hubs Standard
+The Protolabs Network Standard

 Our manufacturing partners carry visual and dimensional inspections prior to order shipping.
 We use standard defect books and inspection criteria that help us to get a consistent level of control, wherever and whenever the order is produced.
 For an order with multiple units of the same line item, our partners and inspection teams use ISO2859 - General Level 2 sampling.

 As an example, a batch of 20 units will be inspected on a sample of 5 units.

 Defects are described with pictures, as well as level of defect (which are linked to AQL levels for inspection purposes).

 Category: Surface finishes, Tolerances & dimensions, Threads, Materials, Parts finishing & Cleaning, Packaging.

 Name: description of the defect

 Good photo: example of an acceptable part

 When inspecting an order, the Protolabs Network defect book is used as a guideline.